 - 1.4.1.
-The location of the Scheme and its component parts is identified on [Documents 2.1 and MCO 2.1] and included as [Figures 2.1 and 2.2] to this ES.
-It is also described in further detail within Chapter 2 of this ES, again with reference to its various component parts.
-In brief, the majority of new build development will be on the EMG2 Main Site.
+The location of the DCO Scheme and the MCO Scheme is identified on the Location Plans (Document DCO 2.1 and Document MCO 2.1).
+A Components Plan is also provided (Document DCO 2.7/MCO 2.7) which shows how the components of the EMG2 Project interact.
+The location of the EMG2 Project is further described in within Chapter 2: Site and Surroundings (Document DCO 6.2/MCO 6.2) of this ES, again with reference to its various component parts.
+In brief, most of the new build development will be on the EMG2 Main Site.
 The remaining components of the proposals are located on land required for off-site highway improvements, and on land within EMG1. - 1.4.2.
-The development proposals are described in detail within Chapter 3 of this ES, again with reference to its component parts.
-In brief, the three elements are as follows:
+The development proposals are described in detail within Chapter 3: Project Description of this ES (Document DCO 6.3/MCO 6.3), again with reference to its component parts.
+In summary, the three main elements are as follows:

-The DCO Application
+Within the DCO Application

-- EMG2 Main Site a maximum of 300,000sq.m. (approximately 3.23 million sq. ft.)
-(GIA) of warehousing and manufacturing floorspace (GIA), with an additional 100,000sq.m. in the form of internal mezzanine space; and - Highway Works new highway infrastructure and works to the existing highways network principally in relation to J24 Improvements.
+- EMG2 Works logistics and advanced manufacturing development on the EMG2 Main Site comprising a maximum of 300,000sq.m. (approximately 3.23 million sq. ft.)
+(GIA) of floorspace (GIA) overall, with an additional allowance of 200,000sq.m. in the form of internal mezzanine across the site.
+A new Community Park is also proposed to be provided to the west of the EMG2 Main Site.
+The EMG2 Main Site is located south of East Midlands Airport and the A453, and west of the M1 motorway.
+This part of the site falls within the 'East Midlands Airport and Gateway Industrial Cluster' (EMAGIC) site, which forms part of the substation at EMG1 to provide power to the EMG2 Main Site also forms part of the EMG2 Works; and - Highway Works new highway infrastructure and works to the existing highways network, principally in relation to Junction 24 of the M1 (referred to as J24 Improvements).
 This will include a new free-flow link road from the M1 northbound at J24 to the A50 westbound, widening of the A50 eastbound link at J24 and other related works and traffic management measures.
+The works also comprise other works to the highway network including the EMG2 Access Works, the EMG1 Access Improvements, the Hyam's Lane Works and the Active Travel Link.

-The MCO Application
+Within the MCO Application

-EMG1 Works - a maximum of 26,500 sq.m (approximately 285,000 sq.ft) (GIA) of additional warehousing on land known as Plot 16, with an additional 3,500 sq.m allowance in the form of internal mezzanine space.
+EMG1 Works - a maximum of 26,500 sq.m (approximately 285,000 sq.ft) (GIA) of additional warehousing on Plot 16, with an additional 3,500 sq.m allowance in the form of internal mezzanine space.
 In addition, it is proposed to undertake freight handling and efficiency improvements at the existing rail freight terminal by way of increases to the maximum permitted height of gantry cranes by 4m to 24m overall; together with works to expand the management suite building and public transport interchange enhancements.